-There might be times when it is necessary to support individual children with dressing and undressing and assisting with underwear after the swimming lesson.
+There may be occasions when it is necessary to support individual, very young pupils or pupils with SEND with dressing and undressing, particularly in assisting with underwear after the swimming lesson.
 Wherever possible, adults will verbally instruct pupils on how to put items of underwear on.
 If pupils do need physical support, where possible, it would be preferable to have two adults available to support the child in these situations.
-If only one adult is available, the adult must ensure they have reported any intimate care to the parent and record this on CPOMS when returning to school.
-The lead teacher for swimming will maintain a record book for any children who required intimate care.
-This information will then be added to the ICP log file and added to CPOMS.
-The information will also be shared with the parent.
+If only one adult is available, the adult must ensure they have reported any intimate care provided to the headteacher and parent and record this on CPOMS and the intimate care log when returning to school.